Axram/Roguelike/README.md

 # Roguelike

-This is a game project by me and ...
-The idea is a roguelike game with text commands and ascii graphics.
-The game is in develpement.
-Hojt.
+This is a game project by Alex and Martin The idea is a roguelike game with text commands and ascii graphics.
+The game is in development.

 ### Features